-- 4. This guide does not cover: - funding for special free schools, alternative provision free schools, or 16 to 19 free schools, for which separate guides are available - free schools open before September 2021 (who will be receiving updates on future funding arrangements from the Education and Skills Funding Agency (ESFA)) - any initial funding which may be provided by the department to help free school proposers to develop their projects before the opening of the school (i.e. project development grant).
-Further information on project development grant (PDG) is available on gov.uk - capital funding (and within this is any ongoing annual costs of leasing premises) - Value Added Tax (VAT); open academies and free schools do not receive a separate grant to cover these costs, but will be able to claim back, when open, any VAT paid in respect of their non-commercial activity, directly from Her Majesty's Revenue and Customs (HMRC) via the VAT scheme for academies.
+- 4. This guide does not cover: - funding for mainstream free schools and special free schools (which have separate guides) - funding for hospital education - AP free schools open before September 2021 (who will be receiving updates on funding arrangements from the Education and Skills Funding Agency (ESFA)) - any initial funding which may be provided by the department to help free school proposers to develop their projects before the opening of the school (i.e. project development grant) Further information on project development grant (PDG) is available on GOV.UK - capital funding, which will depend on the circumstances of individual free schools (and within this heading is included in any ongoing annual costs of leasing premises) - Value Added Tax (VAT) open academies and free schools do not receive a separate grant to cover these costs, but will instead be able to claim back, when open, any VAT paid in respect of their non-commercial activity, directly from Her Majesty's Revenue and Customs (HMRC) via the VAT scheme for academies

-School resource management and planning overview

-School resource management
+School resource management and planning overview School resource management